-5-4 Video Feedback 1,0
+5-4 Video Feedback 1, 0

 These are diagnostic video bits that are programmably connected to 2 of the 8 color bits sent to the palette.
-Bits 4 and 5 of the Color Plane Enable Register (AR12) selects which two of the 8 possible color bits become connected to these 2 bits of this register.
-The current software normally does not use these 2 bits.
-They exist for EGA compatibility.
+The selection of which of 2 of the 8 possible color bits become connected to these 2 bits of this register is made via bits 4 and 5 of the Color Plane Enable Register (AR12).
+These 2 bits are largely unused by current software -- they are here for EGA compatibility.